-Each director completes both a (1) individual selfassessment / peer review and (2) questionnaire for the Board and each Committee for which the director serves each director receives the summarized Board and Committee results as well as their individual peer review and self-assessment results.
-The Chair and the Chair of the Nominating and Corporate Governance receive the peer review and self-assessment for each director.
+Director completes: (1) individual selfassessment / peer review (2) questionnaire for the Board and each Committee for which the director serves.
+Compile Director receives summarized Board and Committee results & individual peer review / selfassessment results.
+Chair and the Chair of Nominating and Corporate Governance receive peer review / self-assessment for each director.